Nikhil-Jagtap619/Nifty500-Technical-Analysis/README.md

 |---------|------------|-------------|-----------|------------|---------|-----------|-------------|
 | TCS.NS  | 2021-06-01 | ₹102.00     | 2021-06-10| ₹112.20    | +10.0%  | 9         | Target Hit  |

-You can export this to Excel for analysis.
+You can export this to Excel for analysis. (there is a .csv file that has 300 nifty data with same format)

 ---